 EVA is an indoor aquaponics furniture concept, specially designed for hobbyists from François Hurtaud.

 The piece of furniture is interesting, and creates a small ecosystem that works perfectly.
-In aquaponics there is a symbiotic relationship in which fish waste, ammonia, is released into the garden.
+In aquaponics there is a symbiotic relationship where fish waste, ammonia, is put into the garden.

-The substrate of the plant roots breaks down that ammonia into nitrates and nitrites that go to feed the plants.
+The substrate of the plant roots breaks down that ammonia into nitrates and nitrites which feed the plants.
 The plants in turn become food for the fish, in a virtuous circle.

-If aquaponics gives you doubts, know that the Aztecs in the year 1000 AD cultivated and raised plants on rafts placed on the surface of a lake.
+If aquaponics gives you doubts, know that the Aztecs in the year 1000 AD cultivated plants on rafts placed on the surface of a lake.

 Aquaponics, sustainable and harmonious agriculture

 Aquaponics is known as a sustainable farming method.
-It increases the production of crops for framework weather compared to traditional agriculture, uses little water and is low in energy consumption.
+It increases crop production per square meter compared to traditional agriculture, uses little water and is low in energy consumption.

 When comparing aquaponics to hydroponics, you can see that hydroponics uses a formulated solution, while aquaponics uses fish to provide nutrients.

 EVA would look great as a low maintenance decoration in hotels, schools, restaurants and even offices.